dcherednik/kfdns4linux/README.md

     #insmod kfdns.ko threshold=100 period=100

+to use this filter with forwarding traffic add "forward" keyword

-You see list of "bad" IP
+You can see list of "bad" IPs

     #cat /proc/net/kfdns

 Limitation:

     1. Only IPv4
-    2. Can work only on the servers with DNS server software